 John Mallory never, the more he thought about it, had much success in the procuring of the good graces of women, for purposes romantic, reproductive, or any other extra-platonic activities.
 He remembers the first of such an endeavor, when he was a young man, and remembers this being the best example of a series of attempts that grew progressively worse one after the other.

-The young lady’s name was Christine, whom people called Chrissy for short.
+The young lady’s name was Christine, people called her Chrissy for short.
 She shared a class in median-school with John Mallory, and one day had forgotten to bring her notebook for Social Arithmetic class.
 John Mallory, sensing her need, kindly offered to let her borrow his own notebook, full of copious, carefully written and helpful notes, an offer which she happily accepted.
 Thankful for the extra help, she approached him after class and after a small passage of time the two young students began chatting.
 They realized they both had several things in common.
 For example, both of their fathers were assigned to the same regiment in the army, both of whom had died in the same explosion during the same foreign clandestine war.
 They also both rather liked carrots.
 The school bell rang and interrupted their conversation, and before the two parted company they hastily agreed to meet up with each other again at a later point in the day, specifically, eight o clock pm.

 Later that afternoon, John Mallory had to attend a job interview.
 His mother had set him up for possible employment at the local Shineglow Emporium, which sold “all kinds of things.”
 Any little old thing one might ever need for any little old thing needed to be done, was, to that general effect, their slogan.
 John Mallory put on his Sunday best clothes (despite knowing full well that the day of the week was actually Thursday) and arrived at the Shineglow corporate building fifteen minutes early, as his mother instructed him to do, being a common ritual of courtesy between an employer and a hopeful prospect looking for future employment from said employer.
 He found the human resources official assigned to John Mallory’s interrogation sitting in an opulent office room, behind a looming towering grand bureau.
 The man was sharply dressed in the height of employerly business-formal fashions with a lit cigar on the right side of his mouth.